wailimku/scChIC-seq/README.md

 4. Pre-processing of scATAC-seq data
 5. The analysis of the data in the manuscript.

 First, I am working on the point 5.
 Since the processed files are assumed to be available in point 5, point5 is goint to be finished first.
 I am sorry for the slow updating progress.
-It is becasue I am repeating every step of the analysis and trying to generating scripts that could be executed easier. <b> The initial version of point 5 is expteced to be finished tonight (20-November-2018)</b>.
+It is becasue I am repeating every step of the analysis and trying to generating scripts that could be executed easier. <b> The initial version of point 5 is expteced to be finished on 21-November-2018 </b>.
 The "initial version" means that main figures could be generated using the scripts.
 A more detailed version and describtion would be provided afterwards.

 After point5, then I will work on the other sections.
 That are how the processed data was generated.